coderturtle/first-90-days/content/60to90/innovation/techradar/_index.en.md

 #### Ring 4 - Adopt

-The final stage contains blips that HUB trust and has enough development and operational experience to run in production.
+The final stage contains blips that Gremlins Inc trust and has enough development and operational experience to run in production.

 Teams can choose technologies in this ring without questions being asked, provided they are the right tool for the job.